Sometimes the gifts that we’re born with might be unsettling in nature. Nobody knows this better than the Shadow Magic Sorcerer.

 When making your character, consider how they discovered their strange powers.
 How do they feel about them?
 Do they view these powers as a blessing in pursuit of some goal or do they view them as a curse?

 I could especially see Warlocks from many different pacts taking a keen interest in the Shadow Sorcerer character.
-An Undead Warlock might particularly be keen to learn more about your exposure to the Shadowfell’s energy and the powers it gave you.
+For example, an Undead Warlock might particularly be keen to learn more about your exposure to the Shadowfell’s energy and the powers it gave you.

 Has your life been average up until your powers were awakened or was it one of constant sorrow?
 How has your bond with the darkness shaped your view of the world?